 LOOKING FOR EVIDENCE FOR YOUR ePORTFOLIO?

-MPS is committed to education and training.
+Medical Protection is committed to education and training.
 As well as helping you provide the best care for your patients, we want to support your development.
 That is why we have developed two online learning modules on the topics covered in this article, so that you can download a certificate of completion as evidence of your learning for your ePortfolio.

 What to do next….